sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --crux.key         You need to use a key to get data from CrUx.
 Get the key from https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/getting-started#APIKey
   --crux.formFactor  A form factor is the type of device on which a user visits a website.  [string] [choices: "ALL", "DESKTOP", "PHONE", "TABLET"] [default: "ALL"]
   --crux.collect     Choose what data to collect.
 URL is data for a specific URL, ORIGIN for the domain and ALL for both of them  [string] [choices: "ALL", "URL", "ORIGIN"] [default: "ALL"]

+Matrix
+  --matrix.host         The Matrix host.
+  --matrix.accessToken  The Matrix access token.
+  --matrix.room         The default Matrix room.
+It is alsways used.
+You can override the room per message type using --matrix.rooms
+  --matrix.messages     Choose what type of message to send to Matrix.
+There are two types of messages: Error messages and budget messages.
+Errors are errors that happens through the tests (failures like strarting a test) and budget is test failing against your budget.  [choices: "error", "budget"] [default: ["error","budget"]]
+  --matrix.rooms        Send messages to different rooms.
+Current message types are [error,budget].
+If you want to send error messages to a specific room use --matrix.rooms.error ROOM

 Options:
   --version, -V                                                                                           Show version number  [boolean]